nekwebdev/calis/README.md

 ## Extras

-When using the `--extra` flag the `extra.sh` file will be copied over to the new system and a new privileged user will be created along with a few tweaks.
+When using the `--extra` flag the `chocodots.sh` script will be copied over to the new system and a new privileged user will be created along with a few tweaks.

-All flags given to `chocolate.sh` can be passed to that extra script, this opens a lot of options for your custom `extra.sh`.

 It focuses on what needs to happen after a vanilla install:

-- Create a user with administrative privileges
-- Install a list of packages from pacman, AUR, pip or git.
 - Pull dotfiles.
-- Configure the system.

-Check the code as each action is handled in it's own function and can be easily modified.

-Note that `extra.sh` + `packages.csv` can run on any arch system and has no dependencies on Chocolate.
+- Run `cocoa.sh`, Configure the system accordingly including installing a list of packages from pacman, AUR, pip or git.

-The companion repository template for bare git dotfiles can be found at [chocodots-template](https://github.com/nekwebdev/chocodots-template).
+`cocoa.sh` is included in the companion repository template for bare git dotfiles at [chocodots-template](https://github.com/nekwebdev/chocodots-template).
 We keep nesting the scripts as dotfiles will run `cocoa.sh` if present, check the repository for more info.

-If you run chocolate as is with `--extra`, it will download this template repository as dotfiles and you will have a suckless based environment with dwm, st, dmenu and surf.
-This is a good starting point on the various possible configurations and options.

-Thanks to [LARBS](https://github.com/LukeSmithxyz/LARBS) for the inspiration in the `extra.sh` script and that smart use of a `csv` file to list all packages.
+Thanks to [LARBS](https://github.com/LukeSmithxyz/LARBS) for the inspiration in the `cocoa.sh` script and that smart use of a `csv` file to list all packages.

 ## Asciinema

 You can run `./chococinema.sh` before running your `./chocolate.sh ...` command and run `exit` once chocolate is done.